truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

     Check back regularly and note the update history of the [README.md](https://github.com/truenas/apps/blob/master/README.md) file for the latest developments.

     Configuration data for applications that do not automatically migrate is retained in the ixapplications dataset.
-    You can re-initiate migration of Kubernetes apps to Docker at any time after upgrading to Electric Eel, for example to migrate an app that was not yet available for automatic migration upon upgrade but is now available.
+    You can re-initiate migration of previously-installed Kubernetes apps to Docker at any time after upgrading to Electric Eel, for example to migrate an app that was not yet available for automatic migration upon upgrade but is now available.
     From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool.

   * Custom apps are not supported for migration on 24.10-BETA.1.